willbush/lianli-pwm-rgb-sync/README.md

 # Future

 I might replace this with a script that calls [hidapitester](https://github.com/todbot/hidapitester) in the future if it makes its way into [nixpkgs](https://github.com/NixOS/nixpkgs).

+# NixOS systemd service

+[Here](https://github.com/willbush/system/commit/91c8e1b76852125406ce0c2b152f94592d07ca8a) is an example of how to run this with systemd in NixOS.